akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 2. **Manage Reference Entities as rich information around a specific product attribute**

 Because a reference entity can be related to a specific attribute (ie: details of a color, a material...), you could enable your users:
-* to display this information at product level
+* to display this information at the product level
 * to feature this information on a dedicated page